NxPKG/khulnasoft-docs/content/load-balancing/reference/load-balancing-analytics.md

 {{<Aside type="note">}}

 Load balancing <strong>requests</strong> are the number of uncached requests made by your load balancer.
-By default, Cloudflare caches resolved IP addresses for up to five seconds.
+By default, Khulnasoft caches resolved IP addresses for up to five seconds.

 {{</Aside>}}